 Students are provided timely healthcare.
 The threshold for seeking healthcare services is low, and students can access treatment quickly.
 The services of the FSHS are constantly improved to better promote the health of students.
 The FSHS offers students general, mental, and oral health services.
 The services of the FSHS must take the diversity of students into consideration.
 If necessary, the FSHS personnel should be provided training on this.
-The communication of the FSHS should be welltimed and of high quality, both in Finnish and in English.
+The communication of the FSHS should be well-timed and of high quality, both in Finnish and in English.
 The accessibility of the FSHS services should be regularly monitored, and any issues must be promptly addressed.
-The Student Union will also monitor the services and react as needed.